-EPA is overseeing the cleanup of lead-contaminated soil in the residential area referred to as Operable Unit 2 of the Pilsen Area Soils site.
-The cleanup work began in December 2016 and consists of contractors from H. Kramer & Co. excavating, removing and disposing lead-contaminated soil from residential yards in the target area.
-Excavated areas are backfilled with clean soil and sod or gravel depending on the homeowner’s preference.
+The OU2 cleanup work began in December 2016 with contractors from H. Kramer & Co. excavating, removing and disposing lead-contaminated soil from residential yards in the target area.
+Excavated areas were backfilled with clean soil, mulch, sod, or gravel depending on the homeowner’s preference.

-Cleanup consists of excavating contaminated dirt in the yards and gardens of homes with lead in surface soil greater than 400 parts lead per million parts soil.
-Engineering controls such as dust suppression and monitoring are set to protect workers and residents.
-The soil is disposed of at a permitted disposal facility.
-Yards are filled in with clean soil and restored to their original condition as much as possible.
+OU2 cleanup consisted of excavating contaminated dirt in the yards and gardens of homes with lead in surface soil greater than 400 parts lead per million parts soil.
+Engineering controls such as dust suppression and monitoring were set to protect workers and residents.
+The soil was disposed of at a permitted disposal facility.
+Yards were filled in with clean material and restored to their original condition as much as possible.